phreeza/manuscript_axon_potentials/doc/manuscript.md

 activity.-->

 To understand the contributions related to individual spikes, we next turned our attention to the high-frequency range.
-We filtered the EFP responses with a high-pass filter, using the same cut-off frequency of 1kHz as before.
-The maximum amplitudes for this frequency band did not show a double-lobe, but rather appeared like an ellipsoid centered at the projection zone ([@fig:bigtree]D).
-The waveforms are more disparate across recording locations, suggesting a more local nature.
-There is no visible polarity reversal ([@fig:bigtree]E).
+We calculated the Multi-Unit Activity (MUA) of the response (see Methods), which reflects the high-frequency (>1kHz) components of the response, and is thought to reflect spiking activity in extracellular recordings.
+The MUA did not show a double-lobe, but rather appeared like an ellipsoid centered at the projection zone ([@fig:bigtree]D).

 The high-frequency component changes its amplitude in the longitudinal direction in accordance to the local fiber density ([@fig:bigtree]F).
 It has an approximately constant amplitude along the nerve trunk and then increases in amplitude as the fiber density is increased by bifurcations.
-As the fibers terminate and fiber density decreases, so does the amplitude of the high-frequency component.
+As the fibers terminate and fiber density decreases, so does the amplitude of the MUA.

 We have thus shown a qualitatively different behaviour in the low- and high-frequency components of the EFP.
 Both appear to be related to anatomy,